BeanieODM/beanie/docs/tutorial/aggregate.md

 )
 ```

-If `aggregation_model` parameter is not set, it will return dicts.
+If the `aggregation_model` parameter is not set, it will return dicts.

 ## Over subsets

-To aggregate over specific subset FindQuery could be used.
+To aggregate over a specific subset, FindQuery could be used.

 ```python
 result = await Sample.fin(Sample.price< 10).aggregate(